 0. The UE can be in CM-CONNECTED or CM-IDLE or CM-CONNECTED with RRC Inactive state.

-1. The UE sends Registration or Service Request message with MUSIM Assistance Information with Paging Filtering Rules over 3GPP access or non-3GPP access, which indicates list of services the UE wants to be notified.
-The UE may request to update the existing Paging Filtering Rules by sending Registration or Service Request procedure.
+1. The UE sends Registration Request message with MUSIM Assistance Information with Paging Filtering Rules over 3GPP access or non-3GPP access, which indicates list of services the UE wants to be notified.
+The UE may request to update the existing Paging Filtering Rules by sending Registration Request procedure.

-NOTE 1: This step can be combined with NAS level solution for KI#3: Coordinated leaving for Multi-USIM device.
-For example, the UE can send Service Request message with Paging Filtering Rules and Leave indication at the same time.
+NOTE 1: The UE does not triggers Registration procedure only to update Paging Filtering Rules when the UE is in CM-IDLE.
+If the UE need to update Paging Filtering Rules, the UE waits and sends updated Paging Filtering Rules to the network e.g. when mobility registration needs to be triggered or when the UE sends Leave indication.

-2. The AMF stores the MUSIM Assistance Information with Paging Filtering Rules and sends Registration or Service Accept message to the UE.
+2. The AMF stores the MUSIM Assistance Information with Paging Filtering Rules and sends Registration Accept message to the UE.
 The AMF may send the MUSIM Assistance Information with Paging Filtering Rules to the NG-RAN and the NG-RAN stores the Paging Filtering Rules.
 The MUSIM Assistance Information sent to the NG-RAN includes only user plane services rules.
 The AMF updates the RAN with fresh MUSIM Assistance Information with Paging Filtering Rules whenever they change compared to the ones stored at the AMF.
 The Paging Filtering Rules may lift any paging filtering or stop completely paging also, as an option.
 The Registration accept contains information (e.g. by network capability or including MUSIM assistance information) whether the network supports MUSIM.

-NOTE 2: The Paging Filtering Rules sent to the NG-RAN is used when a UE is in RRC-Inactive as described in clause 6.x.3.2.
+NOTE 2: The Paging Filtering Rules sent to the NG-RAN is used when a UE is in RRC-Inactive as described in clause 6.10.3.2.

-3. The NG-RAN forwards to the UE the Registration or Service Accept.
+3. The NG-RAN forwards to the UE the Registration Accept.

+4. The UE indicates Leaving to the network.
+If the UE has not provided updated Paging Filtering Rules to the network, the UE includes updated Paging Filtering Rules during the procedure.

+NOTE 3: UE Leaving procedure depends on the KI#3 conclusion.

-4. Assume that the UE is in CM-IDLE state over 3GPP access.
+5. Assume that the UE is in CM-IDLE state over 3GPP access.